 (1) The complete GHG emissions of the entire track infrastructure for railways cannot properly be estimated in retrospect.
 Due to the high-impact materials (steel, concrete, copper, etc.) used here, CO2 emissions of several hundred tons (non-electrified lines without bridges or tunnel structures) to tens of thousands of tons (high-speed lines on bridges and in tunnel structures) are incurred here for each single line kilometer.
 Even on busy routes, this results in CO2 loads in the mid to upper double-digit gram range per PKM.
-More precise estimates can be made for specific route sections when detailed facts and figures about CO2 emissions and traffic performance over the track's life span are available.
-E.g., 3-4 million t CO2 for the Cologne-Frankfurt construction project corresponds to around 80-106 g/PKM for 220 million passengers and 35-47 g/PKM for 500 million passengers.
-4 million t CO2 for the construction of the Gotthard Base Tunnel extrapolated to the current approximately 4 million annual users over 50 years burdens each user with 20 kg CO2 per trip, which means more than 350 g/PKM.
+More precise estimates can be made for specific route sections, such as: 3-4 million t CO2 for the Cologne-Frankfurt construction project corresponds to around 80-106 g/PKM for 220 million passengers and 35-47 g/PKM for 500 million passengers.
+4 million t CO2 for the construction of the Gotthard Base Tunnel extrapolated to the current approximately 4 million users over 50 years burdens each user with 20 kg CO2 per trip, which means more than 350 g/PKM.
 This does not take into account necessary maintenance work and repairs or complete refurbishment after appropriate use.
-In section 2.1.4 we had calculated "average" path infrastructure emissions of 20 grams per PKM in the very best case for simple tracks in the field, 126 grams per PKM on bridges, and 172 grams of CO2 per PKM in tunnels.
+Electrification of a railway line must also be estimated around at least 20 t CO_2 for each kilometer, which especially on little-used branch lines drives up total emissions per PKM.

-- (2) For the road infrastructure of the automotive transportation system, no general and generally valid statements regarding the impact of construction and operation can be made since the necessary data and facts cannot be reliably estimated in retrospect.
+- (2) For the road infrastructure of the automotive transportation system, no general and generally valid statements regarding the impact of construction and operation can be made, since the necessary data and facts cannot be reliably estimated in retrospect.
 The so far available figures and data support the conclusion, that due to the 10-fold traffic load compared to railway traffic and due to the significantly lower number of tunnel constructions in mountainous terrain, the CO2 pollution per PKM tends to be significantly lower in this regard. - (3) A serious, generally admitted statement is not possible at present.
 However, the examples calculated show that individual construction measures (e.g., Stuttgart 21) result in very high CO2 emissions that have a lasting negative impact on the overall balance of the transport system over decades. - (4) A serious, generally admitted statement is not possible at present.
 However, the calculated examples show that the CO2 impacts from the control infrastructure are rather negligible in relation to the other infrastructure components. - (5) The ratio between payload and total mass to be moved is particularly inefficient in trains and in passenger cars.
 The movement efficiency of the actual transport process is also suboptimal due to the frequent, sometimes extreme acceleration processes.
 As far as the distance to be covered between two locations is concerned, the railway and road transport systems depend on the respective route infrastructure.
 Since the road network as a whole is more finely meshed than the railway network, the necessary "detours" in road transport are generally smaller than in railway transport.
 In aviation, aircraft only fly within narrowly defined corridors on departure and arrival; in between they orient themselves to "airways" and the current weather situation in the area flown over, so that they come much closer to the most efficient possible connection than is the case with land-based means of transport.